sonic-net/SONiC/doc/reset_factory/ResetFactoryHLD.md

 ####  1.5.1. <a name='FunctionalRequirements'></a>Functional requirements
 1. It should support resetting configuration to factory default settings.

-2. It should clear logs and tech-support files, users history files and home directories.
+2. It should clear logs, tech-support and reboot-cause files, users history files and home directories.

 3. It should reboot the system to load and apply the new configuration.